aka X-Men: First Class

 The first of these alternate approaches was X-Men Origins: Wolverine (2009), which told an origin story for Hugh Jackman’s Wolverine, and hinted at what would come here as it knitted together the origins of the X-Men team at the very end.
 Ever since 2006, there was the also announced project X-Men Origins: Magneto, which would have told the story of the origin of Ian McKellen’s Magneto.
 This was announced variously with Zak Penn and David S. Goyer as director but eventually merged into X: First Class.
 Bryan Singer initially elected to come back on board as director before dropping out to make Jack the Giant Slayer (2013), retaining story credit on the finished film and production credit through his Bad Hat Harry company.

 X: First Class comes from British director/producer Matthew Vaughn.
 Vaughn first appeared as producer of several Guy Ritchie films, Lock, Stock and Two Smoking Barrels (1998), Snatch.
 (2000) and Swept Away (2002), then made his directorial debut with the London crime drama Layer Cake (2004), which was very much in the same vein as his work with Guy Ritchie.
 He then ventured into the fantasy genre with the fine Neil Gaiman adaptation Stardust (2007).
 Vaughn was for some time announced as the director of the adaptation of Marvel’s Thor before this was inherited by Kenneth Branagh.
 Vaughn next made Kick-Ass (2010), also a Marvel comic-book adaptation (albeit one that stands outside their canonical universe) but featuring wannabe superheroes who have no powers.
 This became a cult hit with fanboy audiences, if not exactly a work that set the box-office alight, and had Vaughn selected to helm X: First Class.
-Subsequently, Vaughn went onto direct two further comic-book adaptations with Kingsman: The Secret Service (2015) and Kingsman: The Golden Circle (2017).
+Subsequently, Vaughn went onto direct a further series of comic-book adaptations with Kingsman: The Secret Service (2015), Kingsman: The Golden Circle (2017) and The King’s Man (2020).

 X: First Class is primarily concerned with creating an origin story for the X-Men – or at least the screen version of the X-Men.
 The plot, for instance, is very much centred around the way characters were introduced in the films as opposed to the comic-books – much of the plot of First Class is based around Magneto’s background as a concentration camp survivor that was introduced in X-Men, while the comic-book character of Sebastian Shaw has his background entirely rewritten to now become a Nazi (with Kevin Bacon having a field day playing a bad guy).
 There are a number of new mutants and characters introduced, although often altered from their comic-book counterparts – here Moira MacTaggart is a CIA agent, whereas her comic-book original is an expert on genetic mutation who hails from Scotland.